REI School

 Every experience like this reinforces several important lessons about operating short-term rentals.

 First, AirCover should not be viewed as full insurance coverage.
 While it can help offset losses, hosts should expect that reimbursements may fall well short of the actual repair costs.
+In this case, we recovered 59% of our costs.

 Second, documentation is critical.
 Photos, videos, receipts, and contractor invoices are essential when submitting claims.
 Even then, reimbursement decisions may rely on internal estimates and depreciation schedules.
+This was unfortunate even with the amount of evidence provided.

 Third, cash reserves are essential when operating short-term rentals.
 Damage claims can take weeks to resolve, and repairs may require significant out-of-pocket expenses before reimbursement is received.
+Fortunately, we have 8 other short term rentals to carry us through and used net profits to cover our losses resulting in a weaker than expected Q1 2026.

 Finally, incidents like this reinforce an important reality: short-term rentals can produce excellent income, but they are still a hospitality business with operational risks.